treehouselabs/feature-toggle/README.md

        }
    }

-   $toggleCollection = new SessionFeatureToggleCollection();
+   $toggleCollection = new CacheFeatureToggleCollection();
    $toggleCollection->setCacheItemPool($psr6CacheItemPool);

-   // Overwrite the FeatureToggleCollection with the SessionFeatureToggleCollection in test env new Feature($toggleCollection);
+   // Overwrite the FeatureToggleCollection with the CacheFeatureToggleCollection in test env new Feature($toggleCollection);
 ```